terralang/terra/STABILITY.md

 # Potential Minor Breaking Changes

-The following examples of potential breaking changes are anticipated in MINOR releases.
+The following specific examples of potential breaking changes are anticipated in MINOR releases.

   * **LLVM version support.** Terra exposes various LLVM features to the user.
 The LLVM project does not offer backwards compatibility